 On the campus map Denmark Wing is marked in light blue.

 The main entrance to the Dental Institute is on Bessemer Road, close to the Denmark Hill side of King’s site.
 It offers a full range of services for Dental patients including Orthodontics, Maxillofacial surgery, Children's dentistry and Restorative dentistry.

-Golden Jubilee Wing is one of King’s largest wings and contains many wards and departments including Orthopaedics, Gynaecology, the Early Pregnancy Unit, the Harris Birthright Unit and Maternity.
+Golden Jubilee Wing is one of King’s largest wings and contains many wards and departments including Orthopaedics, Gynaecology, the Early Pregnancy Unit and Maternity.
 The main entrance is on Bessemer Road.
-The wing has a Help Desk where you can get directions to clinics, wards and services throughout the hospital.
+The wing has a Help Desk - open Monday to Friday, 8am - 7pm - where you can get directions to clinics, wards and services throughout the hospital.

 On the campus map Golden Jubilee Wing is marked in light green.